Healthy Grocery List (Includes template)

 - Protein – ¼ of your plate

-The more colors and variety of foods, the more likely you are to include all the nutrients you need for good health.
+The greater the number of colors and variety of foods, the more likely you are to include all the nutrients you need for good health.

 Here are the healthy foods you should always consider on your grocery list: